wqruan/HawkEye/README.md

 ## Choice of optimizers
 (Table 4)

-After running the following script, `Data/modelname_train_sgd.txt` would contain the communication cost profiling results of secure model training process with SGD, `Data/modelname_train_adam.txt` would contain the communication cost profiling results of secure model training process with Adam.
+After running the following script, `Data/modelname_train_sgd.txt` would contain the communication cost profiling results of the secure model training process with SGD, `Data/modelname_train_adam.txt` would contain the communication cost profiling results of the secure model training process with Adam.
 ```
 chmod +x Scripts/profiling-opt.sh
 Scripts/profiling-opt.sh
 ```
-The above commands might take about half of an hour.
+The above commands might take about half an hour.

 ## Computational graph optimization